 How to Find a Job

-As an incoming student with a work award you have two options on how to find a job:
+As an incoming student with a student employment award as part of your financial aid, you have two options on how to find a job:

 - Find Your Own Job

 This option allows you to complete a traditional job search.
 You can view job postings online and apply for jobs that interest you.

 Remember to complete a Notification of Hiring (NOH) form after securing a job.

 - Be Placed in a Position

 This option allows you to be placed in a position without completing a traditional job search.
 You should only complete the job placement form if you do not want to apply for other positions.
 There are a limited number of placement positions available, and these positions will be filled on a first come first serve basis.

 - View Available Positions